ewynx/ZKP_access_management/README.md

-# Mina zkApp: ZK Access Management
+# Mina/SnarkyJS zkApp: ZK Access Management

 Anonymously authenticate to a digital space, based on ownership of an accessPass.

+Examples:
+- Possession of an access pass gives entry to an online conference
-For example, the accesspasses can be a limited collection of NFTs which give you access to a certain community.
+- Ownership of a limited series of NFTs gives access to a digital community
+- Holding a certain amount of a coin enables access to a premium lending platform

 You can get in to the community with your accesspass, but within the community you can go around anonymously, because of the private authentication.